14 Common Questions

 Are students required to purchase a meal plan?

 Freshmen are required to purchase one of two meal plans: the seven-day meal plan (19 meals per week) or the gold meal plan (285 meals per semester).
+A flexible "Berk Bucks" program allows students to swipe their ID for food a number of local restaurants and markets as well.
 Upper class students can choose from a flexible range of plans.

 Can students/freshmen have cars on campus?

 Freshmen may not have cars on campus.
 Beginning in the sophomore year, students are eligible for campus parking permits.
 A shuttle is available to take students to area restaurants, malls, theatres, and other fun places.